nunit/docs/docs/articles/nunit-analyzers/NUnit2041.md

 Assert.That(foo, Is.GreaterThan(bar));
 ```

-There is no comparions defined between instances of types `Foo` and `Bar`, therefore such assertion will always fail.
+There is no comparisons defined between instances of types `Foo` and `Bar`, therefore such assertion will always fail.

 ## How to fix violations